MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.ApiManagement/v1.1.4/Restore-AzureRmApiManagement.md

 ```

 ### -SourceContainerName
-Specifies the name of the azure_2 storage backup source container.
+Specifies the name of the Azure storage backup source container.

 ```yaml
 Type: String